TheOdinProject/curriculum/foundations/html_css/the-cascade.md

 This section contains a general overview of topics that you will learn in this lesson.

-*   Understand what the cascade does.
+*   What the cascade does.
-*   Understand specificity and combining CSS selectors.
+*   Specificity and combining CSS selectors.
-*   Understand how inheritance affects some properties.
+*   How inheritance affects certain properties.

 ### The Cascade of CSS

 Sometimes we may have rules that conflict with one another, and we end up with some unexpected results.
 "But I wanted *these* paragraphs to be blue, why are they red like these other paragraphs?!"
 As frustrating as this can be, it's important to understand that CSS doesn't just *do* things against our wishes.
 CSS only does what we tell it to do.
 One exception to this is the default styles that are provided by a browser.
 These default styles vary from browser to browser, and they are why some elements create a large "gap" between themselves and other elements, or why buttons look the way they do, despite us not writing any CSS rules to style them that way.

-So if you end up with some unexpected behavior like this it's either because of these default styles or due to not understanding how a property works or not understanding this little thing called the cascade.
+So if you end up with some unexpected behavior like this it's either because of these default styles, not understanding how a property works, or not understanding this little thing called the cascade.

 The cascade is what determines which rules actually get applied to our HTML.
 There are different factors that the cascade uses to determine this, three of which we'll go over to hopefully help you avoid (as many of) those frustrating "I hate CSS" moments.

 #### Specificity

 A CSS declaration that is more specific will take precedence over less specific ones.
-Inline styles, which we will go over more in the Adding CSS to HTML section towards the end of the lesson, have the highest specificity compared to selectors, while each type of selector has its own specificity level that contributes to how specific a declaration is.
-Other selectors contribute to specificity, but we're focusing only on the ones mentioned in this lesson:
+Inline styles, which we went over in the previous lesson, have the highest specificity compared to selectors, while each type of selector has its own specificity level that contributes to how specific a declaration is.
+Other selectors contribute to specificity, but we're focusing only on the ones we've gone over so far:

 1. ID selectors (most specific selector)
 2. Class selectors